 There is just no describing how it feels to see three to four manta rays swimming above you, gliding gracefully in the water.
 At 3 meters or more in width, they’re really huge, and gave the impression of flying.

 If we were on the ground, I could easily imagine what I would have looked like; eyes wide open with mouth agape.
 I didn’t expect to see manta rays, much less with so many of them at one time!

-Frankly speaking, the Maldives hadn’t been in my itinerary this year.
+Frankly speaking, a Maldives diving trip hadn’t been in my plans this year.
 Like Santorini, I thought that it was also a honeymoon destination and I didn’t want to go there by myself.

 Aside from having the good fortune of being invited as a conference attendee, I was also lucky to be billeted in Bandos Maldives for the first four nights of my stay in the Maldives.